 That these last fractures are troublesome is made clear when one reads the Clark Panel and HSCA reports and realizes that these fractures are never explained and are barely even acknowledged.
 While the Clark Panel, for instance, made the dubious claim that there was a hole 100 mm above the EOP and that “Immediately adjacent to the hole on the internal surface of the skull, there is localized elevation of the soft tissues”, they didn’t once mention the obvious and easy-to-distinguish fractures running horizontally across the back of the skull.

-These fractures were ignored by most everyone, in fact, until radiologist Randy Robertson attempted to write about them in Radiology Magazine.
+These fractures were ignored by most everyone, in fact, until the early 1990's, when radiologist Randy Robertson attempted to write about them in Radiology Magazine.
 Editor Stanley Siegelman submitted Robertson’s article for peer review to at least two doctors who’d staked their reputation on their belief that there was only one headshot.
 He then violated standard protocol and publicly rejected Robertsons’s submission, stating that these fractures were concentric fractures from the in-shoot in the cowlick, as per an article by Smith et al in the September, 1987 Journal of Forensic Sciences.
 When one reads the referenced article, however, one finds that concentric fractures are created slightly after a bullet’s impact as a result of increased intracranial pressure in the skull.
-This couldn’t have happened in Kennedy’s skull, however, because there were purportedly multiple exits created by its fragmenting bullet, which would immediately release the pressure.
-Similarly, the article demonstrates that concentric fractures have long spokes which are linked together by smaller fractures, as internal pressure builds and radiates outwards from the in-shoot.
+Well, it's doubtful such pressure developed in Kennedy’s skull, seeing as there were either multiple exits created by a fragmenting bullet, or a much larger exit than expected, which would immediately release the pressure.
+In a similar vein, the article demonstrates that concentric fractures have long spokes which are linked together by smaller fractures, as internal pressure builds and radiates outwards from the in-shoot.
 Accordingly, the smaller fractures connecting the spokes are not found at the end of the spokes, like a bicycle tire, but are lower in the spokes like a spider web.
-This is simply not the case with Kennedy’s fractures, where the spokes coming from the bullet fragment appear to end at the transverse fracture in the occipital region.
-This indicates that the occipital fractures pre-date the fractures purportedly coming from the bullet slice.
+This is simply not the case with Kennedy’s fractures, where the spokes coming from the bullet fragment on the A-P x-ray appear to end at the transverse fracture in the occipital region.
+If these spokes do in fact end at the fracture, well then Robertson is correct and the occipital fractures pre-date the fractures purportedly coming from the bullet slice.

 down towards the seat in front of him.
 This would be Connally’s seat, where NO bullet fragments were found.